-As of 2019, "water damage and freezing" is the second most common category of home insurance claim, according to the Insurance Services Office (ISO).
-Water damage related claims have seen an uptick over the years, for several reasons, like aging homes with plumbing issues and an increase in coastal flooding .
+Water damage or freezing was the second most frequent home insurance claim made from 2016 to 2020, according to the Insurance Information Institute.
+Water damage related claims have seen an uptick over the years due to aging homes with plumbing issues and an increase in coastal flooding.

 Homeowners insurance usually covers water damage from broken or frozen pipes, but won’t cover damage caused by flooding.
 Here’s a rundown of home insurance water damage statistics and considerations.

-29.4%: Percentage of total losses attributed to water damage and freezing in 2019
+Nearly 20% of home insurance claims were attributed to water damage and freezing in 2020

-43%: Percentage of people who incorrectly believe home insurance covers flood damage
+43% of people mistakenly think home insurance covers flood damage

-53%: Percentage of non-weather water damage claims related to plumbing issues
+53% of non-weather water damage claims are related to plumbing issues

 Burst, broken, or leaking pipe or plumbing